-Starting high school is a huge milestone, so it makes sense if you’re freaking out a little.
-Seriously, don’t feel bad about it — you’re definitely not the only one battling nerves about the first day (and, like, every day after that).
+If someone in your household is headed toward the huge milestone that is high school, it makes sense to freak out a little.
+Seriously, don't feel bad about it — you're definitely not the only parent wrestling with your emotions, and your teen isn't the only kid battling nerves about the first day (and, like, every day after that).

-But you know what helps when you’re stressed about the unknown?
+But you know what helps when you're stressed about the unknown?
 Making it less unknown.
-And since we don’t want you to feel like you’re bogged down with homework before school even starts, we’ve compiled the SparkNotes version of what to expect your first day of high school and how to prepare.
+Of course, that means doing some "homework" about what to expect.
+The mere thought of getting bogged down in research before even stepping foot in high school halls can feel overwhelming, though.
+So, we've compiled the SparkNotes version of what to expect on the first day of high school and how to prepare.

-If you go to a smaller school, you may already be pretty familiar with the halls of your high school since it’s likely on the same grounds as your middle school.
-It’s also possible, though, that your middle school is in an entirely different location than your high school.
+If your kids go to a smaller school, you may already be pretty familiar with the halls of the high school since it's likely on the same grounds as the middle school.
+But it's also possible that the middle school is in an entirely different location than the high school.

 To state the obvious, high school is not middle school.
-It can be a big transition as far as the complexity of course material and your schedule goes.
-So, don’t wait until the day you start to figure out where you’re supposed to be and when.
-Glancing at your schedule beforehand also gives you a chance to mentally note any courses you may want to switch — you’ll want to find out how to do that within the drop/add period if your high school operates on a semester system.
+It can be a big transition as far as the complexity of course material and schedule goes.
+So, don't wait until the first day to figure out where your student is supposed to be and when.
+Glancing at their schedule beforehand also gives you a chance to mentally note any courses they may want to switch — you'll want to find out how to do that within the drop/add period if the high school operates on a semester system.

-Write your schedule down, too.
+Write the schedule down, too.
 Seriously.
 Write it everywhere.
-Write down your schedule, complete with classroom numbers, inside each of your binders and notebooks.
+Write down your teen's class schedule, complete with classroom numbers, inside each binder and notebook.
 Why do you need the classroom number for math on the inside of your science binder?
-Because sometimes you forget a notebook or grab the wrong one from your locker.
+Because at some point, your teen will forget a notebook or grab the wrong one from their locker.

 Don't Be Embarrassed to Ask Questions

-If your teachers sent out lists of required school supplies prior to the first day, they did so for a reason.
-They expect you to show up for class at least marginally prepared.
+If your teen's teachers sent out lists of required school supplies before the first day, they did so for a reason.
+They expect everyone to show up for class at least marginally prepared.
 Sure, first days are generally a bit lighter to let everyone get a feel for their new environment.
-But that’s not a rule, so it’s best to come as prepared as possible if you don’t want to be the kid who gets called out for not bringing their graphing calculator to class.
+But that's not a rule, so it's best to come as prepared as possible if you don't want to be the kid (or the parent of the kid) who gets called out for not bringing their graphing calculator to class.

 What to Expect

-No matter how confident you feel in the weeks leading up to freshman year, you’re probably going to have some nerves going into your first day.
+No matter how confident everyone feels in the weeks leading up to freshman year, you'll probably have some nerves going into that first day.
 Repeat after me: Nerves are normal!
 In fact, you should get at least a small measure of comfort from knowing that everyone else likely feels the same way you do (no matter how cool they try to play it).

 Social (Literally) Studies

-Carve out a few minutes on your first day to scope out your high school’s extracurriculars.
-If you dream of being a writer, join the yearbook staff (former yearbook editor here!).
-If you like to be part of a team, try out for a team sport.
-Extracurriculars can be one of the defining touchstones of the high school experience and the source of some of your best memories.
+Carve out a few minutes on your first day to scope out high school extracurriculars.
+If your new high schooler dreams of being a writer, encourage them to join the yearbook staff (former yearbook editor here!).
+If they like to be part of a team, suggest they try out for a team sport.
+Extracurriculars can be one of the defining touchstones of the high school experience and the source of some of a teen's best memories.

 A New Chapter